babour/symfony-standard/README.md

 You can read the original README.md here: https://github.com/symfony/symfony-standard/blob/master/README.md

-Make sure to switch to the ``techtalk`` branch
+After cloning make sure to switch to the ``techtalk`` branch

 ```
 git checkout techtalk
 ```

-Then following the installation instructions at the above url.
+Then follow the installation instructions at the above url.

-Make sure to ensure that the ``app/cache`` and ``app/logs`` directories are write-able for the web server (and also for the CLI): http://symfony.com/doc/current/book/installation.html#configuration-and-setup
+As a reminder, make sure to ensure that the ``app/cache`` and ``app/logs`` directories are write-able for the web server (and also for the CLI): http://symfony.com/doc/current/book/installation.html#configuration-and-setup

 Please also make the ``web`` dir writeable if you want to try out the